 Always make sure to set a shadow Max Distance according to what the scene needs.
-The closer the max distance, the higher quality they shadows will have.
+A lower maximum distance will result in better-looking shadows.

 The “Normal Bias” parameter can be used to fix special cases of self shadowing when objects are perpendicular to the light.
 The only downside is that it makes the shadow a bit thinner.

 The “Bias Split Scale” parameter can control extra bias for the splits that are far away.
 If self shadowing occurs only on the splits far away, this value can fix them.